Water aerobics: Variation from land-based aerobics

 While similar to land aerobics, in that it focuses on cardiac training, water aerobics differs in that it adds the component of water resistance and buoyancy.
 Although heart rate does not increase as much as in land-based aerobics, the heart is working just as hard, and underwater exercise actually pumps more blood to the heart.

 Exercising in the water is not only aerobic, but also strength-training oriented due to the water resistance.
 Moving your body through the water creates a resistance that will activate muscle groups.
-Hydro aerobics is a form of an aerobic exercise that requires water-immersed participants.

 Variation of format

 New aquatic formats are arising into the exercise world, with ideas such as: aqua cycling and water pole dancing.
 Water aerobics is beneficial to a multitude of participants because the density of the water allows easy mobility for those with arthritis, obesity, and other conditions.
 Further, it is an effective way for people of all ages to incorporate aerobics and muscle-strengthening into their weekly exercise schedule.
 Most classes last for 45–55 minutes.
 People do not even have to be strong swimmers to participate in water aerobics.

 The performance of movement while suspended in water where the feet cannot touch the bottom surface, resulting in a non-impact, high-resistant, total body exercise workout, is known as deep water aerobics.
 Benefits of this method include less stress on the back, hips, knees and ankles.